esjastad/SpaceVagrant/README.md

 # SpaceVagrant

+## Contributers
+Erik Jastad
+Josh Ray
+Philip Chen
+Will Becker
+Alex Bailey
+Jacob

+## Description
+An open source starting point for us to learn the starting points of game dev.
+It's a rogue-like, third person shooter where the player explores preocedurally generated maps, killing enemies and picking up resources to upgrade their abilities.

 Developed with Unreal Engine 4.25

 The first thing you will need to view this open source project is unreal engine v 4.25 which can be acquired here: